roman-milk/roman-milk.github.io/she-taught-me-well.md

  We went back up to her suite and no sooner had the door closed than Gillian was kissing me passionately.
 I had a feeling of déjà vu, the circumstances were a repetition of our first entry into the suite earlier that afternoon.
 The difference now, however was that I had grown in confidence and was returning my lover's kiss eagerly.

  I ran my hands over Gillian's voluptuous curves, cupping her breasts and squeezing her buttocks as my cock threatened to burst free from its prison.
-Report_Story #3